 This kind of therapy is available to individuals of all ages.
 It can range from helping children with disabilities become more independent to helping people who need to relearn every-day skills.

-When is it applied?
+When is Behavioral Therapy applied?

 Occupational therapy programs are for individuals who are trying to live life to its fullest extent.
 Occupational therapists can help children with disabilities participate in home and school activities.
 They can help people who are recovering from an injury regain essential skills.
 This kind of therapy can also be used to help older individuals who are experiencing cognitive and physical changes.